fschuett/ffmpeg/README.md

 only parts that are needed in tracker are included

-example muxing.c -> muxing.java compiles
+example demuxing.c -> demuxing.java compiles